Akio Toyoda

-Akio "Morizo" Toyoda (豊田 章男, Toyoda Akio) is a Japanese business executive who is the chairman of Toyota.
+Akio Toyoda (豊田 章男, Toyoda Akio) is a Japanese business executive who is the chairman of Toyota.
 He was previously the company's president and chief executive officer (CEO).
-Toyoda is a great-grandson of the industrialist, Sakichi Toyoda, and a grandson of both the founder of Toyota Motors, Kiichiro Toyoda, and the founder of the Takashimaya department stores corporation, Shinshichi Iida.
+Toyoda is a grandson of the founder of Toyota Motors, Kiichiro Toyoda, and a great-grandson of both the industrialist, Sakichi Toyoda, and the founder of the Takashimaya department stores corporation, Shinshichi Iida.

 On 1 April 2023, Toyoda stepped down as Toyota president and became chairman of the board.
 Toyota's chief branding officer and president of the Lexus division, Koji Sato, succeeded Toyoda as CEO.

 Early life and education

 Toyoda is the great-grandson of the Toyoda Automatic Loom Works founder Sakichi Toyoda, and grandson of Toyota Motor Corporation founder Kiichiro Toyoda.
 He was born 3 May 1956, in Nagoya, to Shoichiro Toyoda and Hiroko (née Mitsui).
 Toyoda's family line have long dominated the upper management of the family businesses since the days his carpenter-farmer great-great-grandfather, Ikichi Toyoda, taught his son fabrication and carpentry.
 Akio Toyoda was the chief contender for the family business when Katsuaki Watanabe was reassigned as Vice-Chairman in the wake of the quality control crisis.

 Toyoda completed his undergraduate degree in law at Keio University and was awarded his Masters of Finance at Babson College, Massachusetts.
 He would join the family business in 1984.